Xi'an: Air

 Xi'an Xianyang International Airport (airport code: XIY) is the major airport serving the city and it is the largest airport in the northwestern part of China.
-It is 25 miles northwest of Xi'an city centre, and 8 miles northeast of the centre of Xianyang.
+It is 25 miles northwest of Xi'an city center, and 8 miles northeast of the center of Xianyang.
 China Eastern Airlines, Hainan Airlines and China Southern Airlines are the main airlines using the airport.
 Terminal 3 and the second runway were opened on May 3, 2012.
+Construction of Terminal 5 began in 2022 and was completed in September 2024.